salesforce-misc/lifesciencescloud-agent-templates/documentation/USER_GUIDE.md

 ### Providing Feedback
 - Use the feedback options in the interface
 - Report issues through the support channel
-- Suggest improvements to the LSC4CE team
+- Suggest improvements to the Life Sciences Cloud team

 ### Training and Support
 - Attend training sessions for new features